Soundset properties panel, provides a set of behavior tools for the soundset.

 Checking this box will cause the Object' soundset to play in a loop.
 Select Infinite to have the Object loop indefinitely.

 The number of times the Object will loop.
-A value of zero loops the Object indefinitely.
+Check the box to turn on infinite looping.

 This will cause the Object to wait the entered value of seconds before looping again.
 A value of zero means it will loop without any time in between iterations.